-They help you be active by reminding to move when you have not been active enough.
+They help you be active by reminding you to move when you have not been active enough.
 This is something people don’t realize many times.
 We are generally very bad at estimating how active we have been.
 This goes both ways as well.
-You can some times walk much more than you realize while exploring a new town for example or while shopping.
+You can sometimes walk much more than you realize while exploring a new town for example or while shopping.

 So as you can see, these little devices can be surprisingly useful!
 Let’s take a look at the best Fitbit for seniors.

-So which of the Fitbit trackers on the market in 2019 is best for seniors?
-My recommendation is the Fitbit Charge 3.
-It is an advanced fitness tracker with top of the line features for a very affordable price.
+So which of the Fitbit trackers on the market in 2023 is best for seniors?
+My recommendation is the Fitbit Charge 5.
+It is an advanced fitness tracker with top-of-the-line features for a reasonably affordable price.

-Charge 3 is a relatively compact fitness tracker with a touch screen and an interchangeable bracelet.
+Fitbit Charge 5 is a relatively compact fitness tracker with a touch screen and an interchangeable bracelet.
 The bracelet in the base model is made out of synthetic rubber with a matt finish and is available in several colors.
 I own the black one and really like the design.

 The actual tracker has a full-size touch screen on the front side and a loading dock and heart rate sensors on the other side.
 The heart rate sensor flickers with a green light when you wear it because it uses LED technology to sense your heartbeat.

 The overall design is very simplistic and sleek while managing to look more like a designer watch than a medical device.
 I really like to small form and sleek black look and I bet you will love it as well!

 The device feels very sturdy and the fact that you can change the bracelet in case it gets damaged is very important.
 You don’t want to throw away a fully functional device just because you can’t wear it after all and the bracelet is the cheapest component of the tracks so its really nice they included the feature.